Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Conclusion

-Next, we introduced inference and learning algorithms that scale to very large problems.
+Next, we introduced inference and learning algorithms that scale to large problems.
 The MAP inference algorithm is far more scalable than standard tools for convex optimization because it leverages the sparsity that is so common to the dependencies in structured prediction.
 The supervised learning algorithms extend standard learning objectives to HL-MRFs.
-Together, this combination of an expressive formalism, a user-friendly probabilistic programming language, and highly scalable algorithms enables researchers and practitioners to easily build large-scale, accurate models of relational and structured data.
+Together, this combination of an expressive formalism, a user-friendly probabilistic programming language, and highly scalable algorithms enables researchers and practitioners to easily build large-scale, accurate models of relational and structured data.\footnote{An open source implementation, tutorials, and data sets are available at \url{http://psl.linqs.org}.}

 This paper also lays the foundation for many lines of future work.
 Our analysis of local consistency relaxation (LCR) as a hierarchical optimization is a general proof technique, and it could be used to derive compact forms for other LCR objectives.
 As in the case of MRFs defined using logical clauses, such compact forms can simplify analysis and could lead to a greater understanding of LCR for other classes of MRFs.
 Another important line of work is understanding what guarantees apply to the MAP states of HL-MRFs.
 Can anything be said about their ability to approximate MAP inference in discrete models that go beyond the models already covered by the known rounding guarantees?
 Future directions also include developing new algorithms for HL-MRFs.
 One important direction is marginal inference for HL-MRFs and algorithms for sampling from them.
 Unlike marginal inference for discrete distributions, which computes the marginal probability that a variable is in a particular state, marginal inference for HL-MRFs requires finding the marginal probability that a variable is in a particular range.
 One option for doing so, as well as generating samples from HL-MRFs, is to extend the hit-and-run sampling scheme of \citet{broecheler:nips10}.
 This method was developed for continuous constrained MRFs with piecewise-linear potentials.
 There are also many new domains to which HL-MRFs and PSL can be applied.
 With these modeling tools, researchers can design and apply new solutions to structured prediction problems.